-AB 617 requires CARB and air districts to develop and implement additional emissions reporting, monitoring, reduction plans and measures in an effort to reduce air pollution exposure in state's most disadvantaged communities.
+AB 617 requires CARB and air districts to develop and implement additional emissions reporting, monitoring, reduction plans and measures in an effort to reduce air pollution exposure in the state's most disadvantaged communities.
 Given that 20 of the 30 most disadvantaged communities in California are in the San Joaquin Valley, this process is bringing additional clean air resources and strategies to many Valley communities.
-In 2022, the District developed an outreach mini-grant program to enlist the support of community non-profits in connecting their constituents to information, resources and incentives made available through the Community Emission Reduction Programs that have been developed in each of the Valley's four AB 617 communities.
+In 2022, the District has also developed an outreach mini-grant program to enlist the support of community non-profits in connecting their constituents to information, resources and incentives made available through the Community Emission Reduction Programs that have been developed in each of the Valley's four AB 617 communities.
 There is no set deadline for mini grants, and applications are accepted on a rolling basis each calendar year.
-The application is available here.
+The application is available <a href="https://example.com/here-en/linearing-new-en/lin

-Possible mini grant projects include:
+Possible mini-grant projects include: